guihcs/ngx-dynamic-forms/README.md

 ```

 ## Showcase
-The code has a showcase to help you in development if you want to help improve the library.
+The code has a showcase to help you in development if you want to improve the library.

 Run with `ng serve`.